 Titus 2:3-5 gives a charge I take very seriously.
 It instructs older women to be reverent in their behavior and to teach what is good, so that they may “encourage the young women to love their husbands, to love their children, to be sensible, pure, workers at home, kind, being subject to their own husbands, so that the word of God will not be dishonored.”
 In other words, it calls older women to be encouraging mentors.

 I’ve been blessed to have many wonderful mentors in my own life, both past and present.
 In the same way those ahead have poured into me, I want to pour into the ones who come after.
-That’s one of my primary goals in writing this blog: to encourage younger women in all these areas.
+That’s one of my primary goals in writing this blog [and now, producing this podcast]: to encourage younger women in all these areas.
 I view writing as one more way to pass along the game-changing lessons experience has taught me about marriage and motherhood.

 I don’t think we ever outgrow our need for this, but wise and willing mentors are sometimes hard to find.
 Do you have a mentor?
 Somebody who can encourage you along life’s way?
 If you’re in search of an encouraging mentor, here are some smart places to look:

-5 Good Places to Find an Encouraging Mentor
+5 Great Places to Look for a Mentor

 The most natural place for me to find a mentor was in my own family.
 My mother, grandmothers, and aunts on both sides were all great examples in multiple areas of life and were more than happy to share their knowledge and expertise with me.
 If you are fortunate enough to have godly relatives, don’t be shy about picking their brain when you have questions!